Son of the Navy: Plot

-Racing to his battleship the USS Florida, Chief Gunners Mate Mike Malone attempts to hitchhike to the Naval Base San Diego and runs into Tommy and his Cairn terrier Terry who are runaways from an orphanage.
+Racing to his battleship the USS Florida, Chief Gunners Mate Mike Malone attempts to hitchhike to Naval Base San Diego and runs into Tommy and his Cairn terrier Terry who are runaways from an orphanage.

 The scheming Tommy gets the two a lift to the base.
 At the base and frightened of being discovered he's a runaway, Tommy meets Steve Moore, the daughter of a Chief Petty Officer and gives her the impression that Mike is his father, especially after Steve saw Tommy see Mike off.
 Steve spreads the word that Mike is a runaway father abandoning his child getting him in trouble with his ship's captain and fellow chief petty officers.

 Boy and his dog hitchhike unsuccessfully after running away from an orphanage to find a mom and a dad.
 A sailor, a chief gunner’s mate, who is trying to get to San Pedro, CA to meet his ship before it leaves port, catches up with the boy.
 Unable to hitchhike while in uniform, the boy gets an idea to jump in the sailors arms to seek pity on a passing driver.
 A single woman on her way to the port to meet her father, a navy commander, stops and picks them up, boy calls the man pops in order to continue the ruse.